 103 E. 19th St.; dailyprovisionsnyc.com

-Imagine a drinkable peanut butter cup (without the mess of microwaving a bunch of Reese's, which, for the record, we do not recommend).
-Pure chocolate blocks are melted and mixed with fresh vanilla cream and a creamy peanut butter infusion in this decadent rendition from the iconic chocolate bar.
+Imagine a drinkable peanut butter cup (without the mess of microwaving a bunch of Reese’s, which, for the record, we do not recommend).
+Pure chocolate blocks are melted and mixed with fresh vanilla cream and a creamy peanut butter infusion in this decadent rendition of the iconic chocolate bar.

 841 Broadway; maxbrenner.com